johannal/SolarSystem/CustomInstrumentsDemo.md

 Right away I can see that when I'm parsing data, the main thread's activity spikes.
 My guess is that I'm doing the parsing on the main thread which is not a receipe for a smooth UI.
 I should really move that to a background thread.

-So some really quick insight in Instruments by adding a log and a couple of signposts in my code.
+So some really quick insight in Instruments by just adding a log and a couple of signposts in my code.

-<< more emphasis>> But I can go much further by customizing the data Instruments shows me, and how it shows it to me.
-I've got access to the same powerful core technology thats used to create all the bundled instruments.
+But, with the new tools, you can also create Custom Intruments.
+You'll be using the exact same technology all of the bundled instruments are built with.

 Let me show you a Custom Instruments package that my teammate Daniel sent me.
 It visualizes signposts that he put in our networking framework.